michael-peck/kata04/README.md

    Because this kata involves just two examples, it didn't trip the Rule of Three (Fowler), so extensive refactoring of the basic logic flow was not triggered.

    There are more complicated and general-purpose solutions, but using one of them really requires knowing more about the broader problem, and the kata doesn't provide that.
 More-complicated solutions typically require the use of more-complicated regexes, general-purpose data loaders, or complicated (or even behavioral) model classes.
-Given the problem space, these are premature complexity, which I find abhorrent.
+Given the problem space, these are premature complexity, which I find counterproductive.

-   I declined to use any Spring Boot functionality, since there is no need whatsoever for it.